 We live in a time when technology seems to have taken over the world.
 Everywhere we look there’s another part of life that has changed because of technology.

-I’m Tom Buford and I’m old enough to remember learning hand signals in drivers education class.
+I’m Tom Buford and I grew up without cell phones, microwave ovens, cable television, and home computers.
+I’m old enough to remember learning hand signals in drivers education class.
 Do you remember those?
 Point your arm straight out the window, pointing left for a left turn.
 Put your arm out the window and bend your elbow so that your hand points upward for a right turn.
 Put your arm out the window and bend your elbow so that your hand points toward the ground for a stop signal.
 For those who wonder why such an archaic system might have been used, at the time I started driving there were still plenty of cars on the road that came from the factory without turn signals.
 Plus, what if the turn signals on your car failed?
 Hand signals to the rescue!

 It doesn’t matter how basic the question seems to you.
 What is basic to one person may be more like rocket science to another.
 No matter what tech question you have, you’re not the only who has asked it.
 I may have, and if so, you’ll find a lot of those answers here.
 I promise to stick by our tagline – Tech Tips Without the Brain Cramp.TM